 SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

-Chapter 7: Urban running cultivation
+Chapter 7: Urban Running Cultivation

-In Singapore rapidly changing attitudes towards living a healthier and more balanced life have over the years spurred sports participation growth – with almost 40% of Singapore residents engaging in physical and sporting activities at least twice a week, according to the latest Sport Singapore figures.
-In particular, running, which is one of the least capital-intensive sporting activities, has become deeply ingrained in Singapore’s city life, making it the most popular form of physical exercise; 14% of Singapore residents are reported to be participating in running at least once a week (walking is leading the top activities ranking with 15%).
+In Singapore rapidly changing attitudes towards living a healthier and more balanced life have over the years spurred active and sporting lifestyle participation growth – with almost 40% of Singapore residents engaging in physical and sporting activities at least twice a week, according to the latest Sport Singapore figures.
+In particular, running, which is one of the least capital-intensive activities, has become deeply ingrained in Singapore’s city life, making it the most popular form of physical exercise; 14% of Singapore residents are reported to be participating in running at least once a week (walking is leading the top activities ranking with 15%).

-The ascendancy of the urban running culture can be witnessed almost every weekend: large numbers of running events take place in various parts of the city, squeezing in up to 6 events on a single weekend (the number of running events surged by more than 80% between 2012 and 2015, totalling 109 events in 2015).
+The ascendancy of the urban running culture can be witnessed almost every weekend: large numbers of running events take place in various parts of the city, squeezing in up to 6 events on a single weekend (the number of local running events surged by more than 80% between 2012 and 2015, totalling 109 events in 2015).
 For running enthusiasts and weekend sporting warriors there is a wide range of distances to choose from, albeit 5 and 10km races appear to be the most popular options.
 The event participants, or rather customers, have to pay a fee that typically ranges from about S$15 to up to S$200 – depending on the location of the event, selected running distance, exclusivity image of the key sponsor and fee-package category (which may include racing fees, event t-shirt, after-race dinner and party).

 Over the past few years the number of running events in Singapore has skyrocketed.

 Thanks to the panoramic views of the Marina Bay Sands and the financial district the Marina Bay waterfront has been transformed into a popular location for running events.